seowonchoi/mystyle/README.md

 # mystyle

-Allow developers of different coding style to collaborate on the same source code repository.
+Allow developers using different coding style to collaborate on the same source code repository.

 ## Change Log